amirdew/CollectionViewPagingLayout/README.md

 }
 ```

-- Don't forget to set `numberOfVisibleItems`, by default it's null and that means it will load all of the cells at a time
+- Don't forget to set `numberOfVisibleItems`, by default it's null and that means all of the cells will be loaded in the memory.
 ```swift
 layout.numberOfVisibleItems = ...
 ```